mastermajidosse/mastermajidosse/README.md

 Hi there 👋, I'm a Othman

-Welscome to my github profile, where I randomly share some repos, and contribute to open source projects.
+Welscome to my github profile, where I Try to change the world , with independent tech alternatives away from big tech giants that control the world .
 I am: